-Names Pictures Description Uses A slate and stylus and Perkins machines Slate: Made of thick, durable plastic; enables learners to write in Braille quietly.
-A slate and stylus which are used for taking notes and doing machines Designed specifically for use with a full-sized (8 1/2" X 11") sheet of paper other work when Perkins Braille machine is not available L'ATT TILL Stylus : A stylus is a pointed tool used to punch raised dots in the paper.
+Names Pictures Description Uses A slate and stylus and Perkins Slate: Made of thick, durable plastic; enables learners to write in Braille quietly.
+A slate and stylus which are used for taking notes and doing machines Designed specifically for use with a full-sized (8 1/2" X 11") sheet of paper other work when Perkins Braille machine is not available Printing.
+Stylus : A stylus is a pointed tool used to punch raised dots in the paper.
 Braille machine is used to write Braille characters White canes The straight cane is made of a long tube of aluminium or fiberglass with a handle on one end and a nylon or metal tip on the other.
 White canes are used to ease movement The body of the cane is covered with a white paint or white reflective tape to provide visibility.

-Binoculars Binoculars or field glasses are two To help the learners see telescopes mounted side-by-side and aligned to point in the same direction, allowing the viewer to use both eyes (binocular vision) when viewing distant objects.
-Most are sized to be held using both hands, although sizes vary widely from opera glasses to large pedestal mounted military models. distant objects Stand magnifier Stand magnifiers with lights are magnifying glasses with stands that rest directly on the object or page being viewed.
+Binoculars Binoculars or field glasses are two telescopes mounted side-by-side and aligned to point in the same direction, allowing the viewer to use both eyes (binocular vision) when viewing distant To help the learners see distant objects objects.
+Most are sized to be held using both hands, although sizes vary widely from opera glasses to large pedestal mounted military models.
+Stand magnifier Stand magnifiers with lights are magnifying glasses with stands that rest directly on the object or page being viewed.
 Their hands free design allows them to be used for extended viewing and can be good if hands are weak or shaky.
-To hold the text in one place and closer for easy reading voice recorder and Victor reader OLYMPUS 123 13563 STOP - REC A voice recorder is a digital, hand held device that is used to record short reminders.
+To hold the text in one place and closer for easy reading voice recorder and Victor reader OLYMPUS STP AK A voice recorder is a digital, hand held device that is used to record short reminders.
 Messages can be retrieved sequentially or by direct access by message number.
 Helps the learner to record what the teacher teaches and also discussions in the class

-Braille embossers printer Abraille embossers printer is an impact device that creates tactile dots on heavy paper making written documents accessible to blind individuals It is used to print document for blind or visually impaired users Screen enlargement and navigation systems Google Search In Feel A screen magnifier or screen enlargement is software that interfaces with a computer's graphical output to present enlarged screen content.
+Braille -11-11 Abraille embossers It is used to print embossers printer printer is an impact device that creates tactile dots on heavy paper making written documents accessible to blind individuals document for blind or visually impaired users Screen enlargement and navigation systems Coogle STATE STATE OF THE FIRST OF THE FIRS A screen magnifier or screen enlargement is software that interfaces with a computer's graphical output to present enlarged screen content.
 By enlarging part (or all) of a screen, people with visual impairments can better see words and images.
 For learners with low vision, screen enlargement software can increase the size of the characters on the screen, the cursors, and the menu and dialog boxes.
-Braillino Several types of lightweight electronic note-taking devices are available that learners can use to quickly, quiet, and efficiently take notes while in class or in the library, then download them to a computer for study or to be printed or embossed (as Braille) later on.
+Braillino 6000000 Several types of lightweight electronic note-taking devices are available that learners can use to quickly, quiet, and efficiently take notes while in class or in the library, then download them to a computer for study or to be printed or embossed (as Braille) later on.
 Note taking devices.
 Most of these devices have audio output; some also create Braille on an electronic display